curlconverter/curlconverter/CONTRIBUTING.md

 - add it to [README.md](./README.md) in two places
 - export it in [index.ts](src/index.ts)
-- update the list of supported languages in [cli.ts](src/cli.ts) (or it won't be accessible from the command line)
+- update the list of supported languages in [cli.ts](src/cli.ts) in two places (or it won't be accessible from the command line)
 - add it to [test-utils.ts](test/test-utils.ts) (to make it part of the testing)
 - create a directory in [test/fixtures](test/fixtures/)
-- generate tests with `npm run gen-test -- --language <your language> --all`
+- generate tests with `npm run gen-test -- --all --language <language>`
+- optionally, add it to [tools/compare-requests.ts](tools/compare-requests.ts)

 If you want to add new functionality you can start with a test.